Swirrl/csvw-issues/issues/002-broken-annotated-table.md

 My proposition is that the standardised semantics of CSVW's annnotated table model are largely incompatible with linked data dereferencing.

-Due to the issues outlined here, I also claim that CSVW sadly yields and encourages unharmonised data outcomes.
-Outcomes which result in a proliferation of incomplete and inadequate representations of "the data", rather than the augmented common representation users expect.
+Due to the issues outlined here, I also claim that CSVW as it stands yields and encourages unharmonised data outcomes.
+Outcomes which result in a proliferation of incomplete and inadequate representations of "the data", rather than the augmented common representation users want.

-I believe many in the CSVW community will be surprised by this finding.
+I propose some suggested solutions to these issues below.

 This issue is related also to [issue #1: CSVW's weird evaluation semantics](./001-template-evaluation.md).